 Student conferences are usually heavily subsidised, with amazing opportunities to learn about state of the art science facilities/institutes, not to mention all the people from all over the world that you get to meet!

-ICPS – The International Conference for Physics Students is a heavily subsidised week-long conference for students, taking place in a different European country every year.
+ICPS – The International Conference for Physics Students is a heavily subsidised week-long conference for students.
 It is a great way to meet hundreds of students from all over the world and learn about all kinds of research.
 It’s also a fantastic opportunity to practice your presentation skills.
-You can also find an account I wrote of ICPS 2018 in Helsinki on the IOP blog here.
-In 2019 it will be in Cologne.
+You can find an account I wrote of ICPS 2018 in Helsinki on the IOP blog here.
+In 2020 it will be in Mexico!

 PLANCKS – The Physics League Across Numerous Countries for Kick-ass Students is a contest, symposium and scientific excursion packed event.
-It will take place in Odense, Denmark in May, 2019.
+It will take place in London in May, 2020.

 YSC – Young Scientists’ Conference on Astronomy and Space Physics held in Kyiv, Ukraine.